 If you want to indent all of the lines in a paragraph, you can use the Indent commands on the Home tab.
 For lists, the Indent commands work the same way as the Tab key.

-- On the Home tab, click the Increase Indent command to increase the indent, or click the Decrease Indent command to decrease the indent.
+- On the Home tab, click the Increase Indent command to increase the indent or the Decrease Indent command to decrease the indent.

 Increasing the indent